stevecassidy/pyunitgrading/README.rst

 * targetname is the name that each submission file is rename to in the student sub-directory, or, if the submissions are zip files, the name of one of the expected student source files (needed to find the submission in the zip file)
 * testmodule the name of the python module containing unit tests (without the '.py' extension)
 * modules a list of files to be copied into each student sub-directory before tests are run, this will probably include the test file and any required data files
-* expectzip should be True if the submissions are zip files that need to be unpacked
+* expectzip should be 'yes' if the submissions are zip files that need to be unpacked
 * csvname the name of the csv file to write the summary results to